 To clarify how the pre-qualification, pre-approval, and loan commitment all fit into the big picture, here is a look at the steps in the buying process leading up to the loan commitment:

-From this point, the chosen lender can provide the Loan Commitment Letter and move the transaction into the final stage of the financing process.
+From this point, the chosen loan officer can provide the Loan Commitment Letter and move the transaction into the final stage of the financing process, and finish processing the loan documents.

 To reiterate, the loan commitment is conditional, so the loan commitment letter does not constitute official approval of the loan.
 Official approval can only be granted after the two conditions are met.